Chaplinski/Portfolio/Letters of Recommendation/README.md

 [Chris Racan](https://www.linkedin.com/in/chrisracan/), Senior VP of Business Development, was my direct supervisor.
 Chris is best reached via e-mail.

 [Shawnna Earnest](https://www.linkedin.com/in/shawnnaearnest/), Senior VP of HR, hired me and supervised the department's day to day activities.
-Shawnna is best reached via phone or e-mail.
+Shawnna is best reached via phone or e-mail